Your Questions. Our Answers.

 - Can I bring guests?

-Any guest of a member will receive a discounted day use fee, when accompanied by the member.
-In addition, each member unit will receive seven free guest passes to share with family and friends throughout the year.
+Each member unit will receive seven free guest passes every 12 months to share with family and friends throughout the year.
 Guest passes are not available for youth or young adult memberships.

 - What can my children do at the Y?